intel/mlir-extensions/docs/rfcs/XeGPU.md

   %vector_b = vector.bitcast %vector_a :vector<8x1xi16> into vector<8x2xi8>
 ```

 Operations such as reduction and broadcast are exception to WI distribution rule.
-The vector of the reduced dimension doesn't participate in the WI distribution so that the dimension size doesn't change ****No to change***.
+The 1d reduced vector doesn't participate in the WI distribution so that the dimension size doesn't change.
 The wi_layout must be [1, %subgroup_size], and wi_data must be [1, 1].
 The SIMT distribution needs to use different dialect operations since the vector dialect can't express cross-lane semantics.
 ```mlir

   #sg_map_a = xegpu.sg_map<wi_layout = [1, 16], wi_data = [1, 1]> //the producer op of vector_a uses #sg_map_a